H5GG/H5GG/README.md

 the host app need get-task-allow entitlement (jailbroken or sign by Developer Certificate, not sign by Distribution Certificate)

 ![text](/pictures/macos.png)

+## Dependences:

+the GlobalView module of Floating APP requires these tweaks and may need to update for new ios version.

+[libAPAppView](https://github.com/Baw-Appie/libAPAppView) : libH5GG.A.dylib (com.rpgfarm.libapappview)

+[BackgrounderAction] : libH5GG.B12.dylib (jp.akusio.backgrounderaction12) for ios11~ios12

+[BackgrounderAction2] : libH5GG.B.dylib (jp.akusio.backgrounderaction13) for ios13+

 it's all completely free & open source!
 Welcome to join development and submit bugs!